Architecture¶

 - REST API enabled

-Location in Container: /opt/bitcoin-{VERSION}/bin/bitcoind
+Location in Container: /usr/local/bin/bitcoind

 Data Directory: /root/.bitcoin/regtest/